pairingwg/bls_standard/plans.md

    - HashToCurve is the Fouque-Tibouchi method map2curve_ft

    - The final output is multiplied by the cofactor.

-  We will remove the suite_string since this is already taken into account in the hashing algorithm (namely, the label in hash2base) in the hash-to-curve spec.
+   - need to revisit suite_string and see how it interacts with the suite_string that is in the hashing algorithm (namely, the label in hash2base) in the hash-to-curve spec.
+For instance, suite_string here may specify the mechanism used for rogue key attacks.

 * Add a contextualized extension of the scheme analogous to Ed25519ctx.